Phoenician–Punic literature: Historical treatises

 In The Histories by Polybius, he clearly refers to Carthaginian historians, and Sallust claimed to have consulted the Punic books of the Numidian king Hiempsal.
 Sanchuniathon's historical work, considered the most extensive work produced in Phoenician, was translated into Greek in the 2nd century BC, although only a long fragment has been preserved – one that primarily covers religious themes.
 However, the authenticity of the texts attributed to Sanchuniathon has been questioned several times, without reaching a clear consensus.

 There are numerous allusions in Greek literature – until after 3rd century BC – to a Cosmogony written by Mochus of Sidon in the 14th century BC.
 The likely existence of biographies of Hannibal has also been noted.
 According to Polybius and Titus Livy, Hannibal had such deeds recorded in Phoenician and Greek in 205 BC, in the temple of Hera in Lacinia, and it is probable that he was simply continuing an ancient tradition by which Carthaginian generals used to write down their heroic deeds and give them to a temple to be preserved.
-Another example of this type of literature is an inscription on the takeover of Agrigentum in 406 BC, of which a small fragment of a text that must have been larger is preserved:
+Another example of this type of literature is the Agrigentum inscription, preserving a fragment of a narrative of the takeover of Agrigentum in 406 BC: